Golang Benchmarking, Part 1

 PASS

-This benchmark already shows us that the noAppend function is faster than the baseline using append - just over twice as fast with an average of ~30 ns/op vs. baseline at ~68 ns/op.
+This benchmark already shows us that the noAppend function is faster than the baseline using append - around twice as fast with an average of ~26 ns/op vs. baseline at ~52 ns/op.
 Further, as we suspected, the baseline function using append is making two memory allocations: we can infer this is one allocation for each slice declared.
-Turns out the compiler is not that smart.

 This is great news!
 We have a simple change that can cut the CPU time spent in this hotspot in half.
-However, we still have more we can do to gain more information from the benchmarks and increase our confidence that are results will carry over to the real world.
+However, not all benchmark results are this clear - often there is a much smaller difference which requires a statistical test to determine if the difference is significant.
+We have more we can do to increase our confidence that are results will carry over to the real world.

 2.1.
 Understand Go’s Benchmark b.N